vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 cumstances 101 Story, of Ajigarta, who agreed to slay

-bis own son when famished 100; of Bharadvāja, who, when famished, accepted many cows from Brbu, a carpenter 100; of Ekata, Dvita and Trita, 11, 11n ; of the birth of Yama and Yami from Vivasvat 198; of Indradyumna, 694-695; of Kavaşa and Sarasvati 558-559, 680 ; of Naciketas 384n; of Nimi who perfor med sraddha for his predeceased son 364; of Paundraka Vasudeva, who challenged Krsna with the help of king of Kāśi 622; of Sagara's sons reduced to ashes by the wrath of Kapila 595;
+bis own son when famished 100; of Bharadvāja, who, when famished, accepted many cows from Brbu, a carpenter 100; of Ekata, Dvita and Trita, 11, 11n ; of the birth of Yama and Yami from Vivasvat 198; of Indradyumna, 694-695; of Kavaṣa and Sarasvati 558-559, 680 ; of Naciketas 384n; of Nimi who perfor med sraddha for his predeceased son 364; of Paundraka Vasudeva, who challenged Krsna with the help of king of Kāśi 622; of Sagara's sons reduced to ashes by the wrath of Kapila 595;

-of 'saptavyādhas' 445n; of Sunaḥsepa 274 ; of ten Visve-devas to be in voked in five classes of śrāddhas 457n; of Tuladhāra and Jājali 570; of Uşasti Cakrāyana and his par taking of forbidden food 100,681; of Vāmadeva, who desired to eat dog flesh when famished 100 ; of Visva mitra, who proceeded to take the haunch of a dog from the hands of a Candāla, 100; of Vyāsa, who, when on the point of cursing Kasi, was ordered by Siva who had assumed the form of an householder not to enter Kasi except on the 8th and
+of 'saptavyādhas' 445n; of Sunaḥsepa 274 ; of ten Visve-devas to be in voked in five classes of śrāddhas 457n; of Tuladhāra and Jājali 570; of Uṣasti Cakrāyana and his par taking of forbidden food 100,681; of Vāmadeva, who desired to eat dog flesh when famished 100 ; of Visva mitra, who proceeded to take the haunch of a dog from the hands of a Candāla, 100; of Vyāsa, who, when on the point of cursing Kasi, was ordered by Siva who had assumed the form of an householder not to enter Kasi except on the 8th and

 14th tithis, 638-639 Striparva 223 Sudarsana, commentator of Āp. gr 472 Suddhi (re-conversion) modern move ment of, for taking back those converted by force, fraud or other